Uppsala CathedralUppsala Cathedral

 Stay at the Park Inn by Radisson Uppsala

-and experience stylish hotel rooms with modern amenities, including free high-speed internet access.
-The hotel’s central location means that it is footsteps away from major sights, including the Concert and Congress
+and experience stylish hotel rooms with modern amenities, including Free Wireless High-speed Internet access.
+The hotel’s central location means that it is steps away from major sights, including the Concert and Congress

 , University and the wonderful Cathedral.